 The High Definition Render Pipeline (HDRP) includes the Decal Projector component, which allows you to project specific Materials (decals) into the Scene.
-Decals are Materials that use the HDRP/Decal Shader.
+Decals are Materials that use the Decal Shader or Decal master node.
 When the Decal Projector component projects decals into the Scene, they interact with the Scene’s lighting and wrap around Meshes.
 You can use thousands of decals in your Scene simultaneously because HDRP instances them.
 This means that the rendering process is not resource intensive as long as the decals use the same Material.

-To edit a Decal Projector’s properties, select the GameObject with the Decal Projector component, and use the Inspector.
+To edit a Decal Projector’s properties, select the GameObject with the Decal Projector component and use the Inspector.
 If you just want to change the size of the projection, you can either use the Inspector or one of the Decal Projector's Scene view gizmos.

 Using the Inspector

-Using the Inspector allows you to change all of the Decal Projector properties, and lets you use numerical values for Size, which allows for greater precision than the click-and-drag gizmo method.
+Using the Inspector allows you to change all of the Decal Projector properties, and lets you use numerical values for Size, Tiling, and Offset, which allows for greater precision than the click-and-drag gizmo method.